Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 • “You’re too sensitive.”

-This is emotional gaslighting, and it erodes your ability to trust yourself.
+This kind of emotional gaslighting erodes your ability to trust your own memory and instincts.

 3. You’re Treated Differently Than Other Family Members

-You may have been punished more, ignored more, or excluded more.
+You may have been punished more, criticized more, or excluded more.

 4. You Feel Responsible for Everyone Else’s Emotions

-You apologize for things you didn’t do and feel guilty for simply existing.
+You apologize for things you didn’t do.
+You feel guilty for having needs.

 None of those thoughts are true.